0xcert/framework/docs/api/core.md

 An `asynchronous` class instance `function` which generates asset imprint for the provided `data`.

 ::: warning
-Please note that amn imprint can sometimes be prepended with `0x`.
+Please note that an imprint can sometimes be prepended with `0x`.
 You should manually remove this before passing it to the 0xcert Framework.
 :::

 **Arguments:**